 Connection is completed.

-In order to sync a group to Coralogix you will need to add the group under Assignments tab by clicking Assign to Group.
+• To sync a group to Coralogix, you must add the group under Assignments tab by clicking Assign to Group.

 Roles and Scope should be edited in Coralogix side under Groups per the relevant Okta group.